Who use full face scuba mask?.It is very rare to see recreational divers wear full masks to dive.

 Some have very large equipment, which allows divers to communicate with each other.

-Once you have decided on the type of system you are going to use, it is important that you have a maintenance plan for the equipment.
+Once you decide what type of system you are going to use, it is important that you have a maintenance plan for the equipment.

 You must bear in mind that the batteries must be charged every certain period of time.